|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On January 19, 1944 assigned to the Royal Australian Air Force (RAAF) and received by 1 TMO and sent to Qantas at Rose Bay to be reassembled.
 On May 26, 1944 assigned to 2 FBRD.
 Next on June 11, 1944 assigned to 5 Communication Unit (5 CU).

-On June 13, 1944 this Walrus rescued the crew of a Vultee Vengeance A27-534 that ditched the previous day at Princess Charlotte Bay, QLD.
+On June 13, 1944 this Walrus rescued the crew of a Vultee Vengeance A27-534 that ditched the previous day into Princess Charlotte Bay, QLD.

 On June 18, 1944 a float was damaged after it touched the ground while landing in strong winds.
 Later on June 27, 1944 further damaged at Cooktown.
 Afterwards, repaired including changing the main plane and test flown on July 22, 1944.